Court of assizes (Belgium): Jury

 The court of assizes is, aside from the three judges, also composed of a jury of twelve people.
 These twelve jurors (gezworene, juré, Geschworener) are selected at random off the electoral rolls used for the Belgian federal elections.
-However, a jury may not count more than eight people of the same sex; a jury with less than four men or four women may thus not be impaneled.
+However, a jury may not count more than eight people of the same sex; a jury with fewer than four men or four women may thus not be impaneled.
 In order to be selected as a juror, one must be aged between 28 and 65, be able to read and write in the language of the trial, not be a cleric, the holder of certain public offices or in active military service, not be disqualified from the exercise of civil and political rights by means of a judgement, and not have received a criminal sentence above a certain threshold.
 Up to twenty-four alternate jurors can be selected as well.
 Serving on an assizes jury is considered to be a civic duty and legally obligated; a potential juror may thus not be dismissed from their jury duty without a valid reason.
 Jurors do however receive a stipend for their service.
 Since the jurors are not merely triers of fact, but also have a say over the penalty, they can also be viewed as lay judges.

 Prosecution, accused and civil parties

 Since the court of assizes is not a permanent court, there is no public prosecutor's office attached to it.
 The prosecution of (suspected) offenders is undertaken by the prosecutor-general's office (parket-generaal, parquet général, Generalstaatsanwaltschaft) attached to the court of appeal.
 The prosecutor-general's office may also delegate the prosecution to a lower prosecutor's office.
 The defendant in an assizes trial is referred to as the accused (beschuldigde, accusé, Angeklagter).
 The accused is required to be assisted by counsel; if they have not picked one, the court will appoint one to them.
 Any accused who does not speak the language of the trial will be appointed an interpreter by the court as well.
 Any victim in a case can also bring a civil action against the accused in an assizes trial.
-It is a feature of the Belgian judicial system in general, that courts and tribunals having jurisdiction over criminal cases can also decide on any civil damages sought by a victim (referred to as the civil party).
+It is a feature of the Belgian judicial system in general that courts and tribunals having jurisdiction over criminal cases can also decide on any civil damages sought by a victim (referred to as the civil party).
 A judgement made by a court of assizes is literally called an 'arrest' (arrest, arrêt, Entscheid) in order to distinguish it from the judgements of lower tribunals; it might also be translated into English as a 'decision' or 'ruling'.
 For the sake of readability, the term 'judgement' will be used in this article.